xhstoyea/Mindustry-mod-compilations/README.md

 - All mod files are named using their `displayName` (mod display name)
 - Exceptions apply to special files (e.g., mods requiring extraction)

+## File Updates
+This collection will strive to ensure that the modules are in the latest version, but updates may not be timely due to various reasons.
+If you are willing, you can submit Pull requests to me.

 ## Mod Version Compatibility Standard
 Uses the mod's `minGameVersion` field as compatibility reference